 On the other hand, the shell is made out of 100% certified biological cotton and recycled polyester.
 This might not sound like it can contribute much to the warmth factor but, in fact, these gloves are some of the comfiest and warmest on the market.
 Picture Tricks are not as costly as their leather counterparts, yet offer supreme quality.

 14. Marmot Women’s Bretton Mitt

-This glove is the perfect combination of beauty, elegance, functionality and warmth.
-Both the front and back part of the skier’s hand are extremely well protected with this glove that closely resembles a piece of shiny, fun jewelry.
+This glove is the perfect combination of beauty, elegance, functionality, and warmth.
+The front and back parts of the skiers hands are both extremely well protected with this glove that closely resembles a piece of shiny, fun jewelry.
 While the back is covered in loft insulation, the front features 650+ fill, which feels as warm as standing next to a fire place, a fantastic touch for those bitter cold winter days.
 It is also windproof, waterproof, breathable, has handy little pockets and a supreme grip.

 13. Gordini GTX Storm Trooper Glove

 As the name suggests, this is one tough piece of gear.
 Not only does it provide great hand protection, but also has a digital grip palm and thumb.
 That means that it is beyond comfortable and always provides excellence when it comes to grip.
 The insulation combines some of the best materials on the market, including thermo-plush and Gore-Tex.
 This glove will take care of your hands – it is waterproof, windproof and breathable.
 A nice little addition is the small pocket over the top.